MicrosoftDocs/memdocs/memdocs/intune/protect/mobile-threat-defense.md

 * **Not Set Up**: Connector setup is not complete.
 There may be additional steps or permissions required within Intune or the MTD partner for this status to change to **Available**

 * **Available**: Connector setup is complete.
-Atleast 1 platform toggle must be turned on for this status to change to **Enabled**.
+At least 1 platform toggle must be turned on for this status to change to **Enabled**.

-* **Enabled**: Connector setup is complete, and atleast 1 platform toggle is currently turned on for this connector.
+* **Enabled**: Connector setup is complete, and at least 1 platform toggle is currently turned on for this connector.

 * **Unresponsive**: Connector is not responsive.
 If the connector status continues to be unresponsive for the days defined in **Number of days until partner is unresponsive**, Intune will ignore the compliance state.